- Fitness app industry perspectives

-Let's have a closer look at each of them.
+Let's look at each of them.

 The apps in this category can track a user's physical activity - pretty much everything you've done during the day.
-Activity tracking apps collect users’ information about the number of steps taken, stairs climbed, hours slept, distance and speed run, and calories burned.
+Activity tracking apps collect user information about the number of steps taken, stairs climbed, hours slept, distance and speed run, and calories burned.